-I have taken many on-line classes and webinars from both major universities and software manufacturers.
+I have taken many online classes and webinars from both major universities and software manufacturers.
 These offerings have enabled me to up my game in the classroom and meet state standards for continuing education hours.
 Over the years, the Berklee School of Music has been one of my go-to online experiences.
-They offer a great depth of subject matter that is applicable to the classroom, taught by great instructors, and provided through a well-designed interface.
+They offer a great depth of subject matter that applies to the classroom, taught by great instructors, and provided through a well-designed interface.
 You might check out Berklee Online as well as research other institutions that may provide similar offerings.

 Local Colleges and Universities

-NAFME and Local MEAs
+NAfME and Local MEAs

 Need more ideas?
 Do a web search for “continuing education for music educators” to get a broader sense of what is available.

 I wish you all a rejuvenating summer and many rewards in the coming fall.
 May you all return to healthy classrooms and live performances.